Correlated Noise Estimation with Quantum Sensor Networks

-We aim to estimate a collection of $n$ aggregate (or non-local) parameters, $\Theta\coloneqq\{\vartheta_J\}_{J=1}^n$.
-For concreteness, we concentrate on two settings where these parameters may arise: (i) The parameters are directly embedded into the covariance matrix, $\bm V(\Theta)$, thereby controlling the elements of $\bm V$ (cf.~\cite{Eldredge2018PRA_SecureQSNs,Qian2021FieldProps}). (ii) The parameters are constructed from non-trivial combinations of the $\bm V_{ij}$'s [e.g., $\vartheta^2_I(\bm V)=\sum_{i,j} (\vec{w}_I)_i(\vec{w}_I)_j\bm V_{ij}$ for some vector $\vec{w}_I$], without assuming explicit knowledge of $\bm V$ (cf.~\cite{Proctor2017QSNarxiv,Qian2019AnalyticFns, Bringewatt2021PRR}).
-For clarity, we refer to these settings as case (i) and case (ii) throughout.
+We aim to estimate a collection of $n$ aggregate parameters, $\Theta\coloneqq\{\vartheta_J\}_{J=1}^n$.
+We concentrate on two different cases: (i) The parameters are directly embedded into the covariance matrix, $\bm V(\Theta)$, thereby controlling elements of $\bm V$ (cf.~\cite{Eldredge2018PRA_SecureQSNs,Qian2021FieldProps}). (ii) The parameters are constructed from non-trivial combinations of the $\bm V_{ij}$'s [e.g., $\vartheta^2_{w}(\bm V)=\vec{w}^\top\bm V\vec{w}$], without explicit knowledge of $\bm V$ (cf.~\cite{Proctor2017QSNarxiv,Qian2019AnalyticFns, Bringewatt2021PRR}).
+For clarity, we refer to these settings as case (i) and case (ii).